 - 2 medium carrots, grated

 - Garlic powder

-- Place turkey carcass, water and broth in a large soup kettle.
+- In a stock pot, place turkey carcass, water and broth.
 Bring to a boil.
 Reduce heat; cover and simmer for 4-5 hours.

 Reviews for Turkey Soup

 "We take our Turkey to a BBQ place to have it slow smoked for Thanksgiving.
 Delicious!
 Then I tried this soup.
 Oh my my my!
 Rave reviews and now a yearly must have!
 This is our second year of making this soup."

 "This recipe is absolutely delicious!
 I used Cream of Mushroom Soup instead of chicken broth and it gave it the flavor it needed.
 I would never of thought of adding it.
 It is really worth all the effort!
 I didn't use the garlic and onion powder as the Bay leaves, and the Cream of Mushroom soup gave it all the flavor it needed."

 "This recipe is absolutely delicious!
 The Cream of Mushroom Soup gave it the flavor it needed.
 I would never of thought of adding it.
 It is really worth all the effort!
 I didn't use the garlic and onion powder as the Bay leaves, and the Cream of Mushroom soup gave it all the flavor it needed."

 "This was a great winter meal.
 Never thought I would get all of that meat from the carcass.And to think before I would just pitch it in the garbage can."

 "I left out the onion powder and used carrot chips instead of grated carrots.
 I also added some dried parsley and a little chicken soup base to make sure the flavor was a little stronger.
 I followed the rest of the recipe just as it is, and it was delicious!
 My boys loved it.
 I will make this every time I have a turkey."